-- Complete the Exchange Application - \$50 Application fee - Official TOEFL-Score of 173 on the computerized exam, 500 on the written exam, or 61 on the internet based exam.
-This must be an official report; it must be sent directly to the Admissions Office at Missouri Western State University. - Official transcript from home institution. - Letter of good standing and verification of enrollment in a Bachelor program. - Two letters of recommendation from professors that can certify applicant's English ability. - Documentation of financial ability - Official student visa (J1 status) must be presented to the Admissions Coordinator prior to registration for course work. - Health Insurance is required of all International students with a J1 visa status.
+- Complete the Exchange Application - \$50 Application fee - Official TOEFL Score of 500 on the written exam, or 61 on the internet based exam, or 5.5 on the International English Language Test System (IELTS).
+This must be an official report; it must be sent directly to the Admissions Office at Missouri Western State University. - Official transcript from home institution. - Letter of good standing and verification of enrollment in a Bachelor program. - Two letters of recommendation from professors that can certify applicant's English ability. - Documentation of financial ability - Health Insurance is required of all International students with a J1 visa status.
 Students must enroll in MWSU's International student health plan.
 The cost of the required coverage must be paid by the student and will be applied to the student's account upon registraton. - Applicants must submit Mumps, Measles, & Rubella Immunization Certificate and be tested for Tuberculosis.